adnammit/movieAppV1/README.md

 * your ids are all swizzled
     - you've got your id, imdbid and movieDbId
     - in your db/api, change imdbid -> movieDbId and store imdb too
+* add a store
+    - replace movies w/ results when searching
+    - pass around isLoading/isErrored maybe
+    - toggle favorites/unwatched views
+* how much do we want to rely on imdb? should we store anything other than imdb id?
+    - more robust to store the info (title, genre, year, etc) but not necessary
+    - if we store it (or don't), we can write a script to get data from imdb and update values in db